 Variable MSA :

-- Identify the instrument & prepare a plan that needed for MSA study.
+- Identify the instrument & prepare a plan that is needed for the MSA study.

 - MSA plan is prepared with the appropriate frequency or defined by the customer.

-- Appraiser is selected based on assigned the responsibility of for product inspection and uses of instruments
+- The appraiser is selected based on the responsibility of product inspection and the use of instruments

 - MSA study is conducted as per plan & Gauge R&R is calculated.